stoqs/stoqs/docker/README.md

 **NOTE**:

-- In particular, the following line:

-        host    all     stoqsadm     stoqs          md5

-  is added to `pg_hba_conf` so the `stoqs` container (see below) can access the database,  e.g., via `psql --host=stoqs-postgis ...`.

 - The host `${STOQS_VOLS_DIR}/pgdata` directory is created upon first execution of the command above.
 Subsequent runs will use the existing contents.
 So, keep this in mind in particular regarding any futher